The murder of private investigator Daniel Morgan remains one of London’s most notorious unsolved cases.

 On March 10, 1987, the 37 year-old father-of-two was hacked to death with an axe outside the Golden Lion pub in Sydenham.

 Why was he killed?
-His family, including brother Alastair, are convinced that Daniel was close to exposing a group of corrupt police officers, but five investigations have failed to provide an answer or bring his killers to justice.
+His family, including brother Alastair, are convinced that Daniel was close to exposing a group of corrupt police officers, but six investigations have failed to provide a conclusive answer or bring his killers to justice.

 Daniel Morgan ran a detective agency called Southern Investigations.
 The night he was killed he had a 90-minute meeting with his business partner Jonathan Rees at the Golden Lion.
 At 9pm he left by a back entrance to get to the car park, a Rolex watch on his wrist and £1,100 in his pocket.